Jamis Bicycles: History

 In 1988, Jamis introduced the Eclipse and Quest, their first road bikes.
 In 1991, Jamis introduced Coda and Tangier hybrid-style bikes with an upright seating position and 700c tires.
 Jamis sold the Dragon, its mountain bike, in 1993, featuring a fillet-welded, hand-polished tube frame, Rock Shox front suspension, XTR drivetrain and Ultegra Hubs.
 It made its first full-suspension bike in 1995.

 The off-road Dragon and on-road Eclipse were the first American-made production bikes to have Reynolds 853 tubing on their frames.
 In 1998, Jamis made the Diablo, with a vacuum-resin, molded-carbon monocoque frame.
 Its Dakota mountain bike won the Bike of the Year Award from Mountain Biking.
 In 2000, Jamis won Bike of the Year again for bicycles under $800 with its Dakar Sport.

+In 2013, Jamis bought Nirve Sports, a brand of cruiser bicycles.